Root Calculator

 Questions and Answers

-What is a root calculator?
+What are the primary uses for a cube root calculator?

-How to find nth root?
+How to find the nth root of a large number efficiently?